What should be expected at the audition?

 How and when do we find out if my child has been cast?

 All children will receive a letter of notification informing them of whether or not they received a role.
-Letters will be mailed this year on Friday, September 21st.
-Please allow time for arrival; if you have not received your letter by Wednesday, September 26th, please call then.
+Letters will be mailed this year on Friday, September 19th.
+Please allow time for arrival, and then call if you have not received your letter by Wednesday, September 24th.

 How many children will receive parts?